AhmadiAmirmohammad/Falling-Smoking-recognition-with-fastAI/README.md

 # Falling-Smoking-recognition-with-fastAI
-Use python and enjoy python in your project.
+Use GoogleColab for run codes. enjoy python in your project.
 Use web scraping for create custom dataset. train and test model